-About Environment Canada
+About Environment and Climate Change Canada

 We support sound environmental decisions.
 We work to repair the damage of the past, to collect and pass on knowledge, and to develop, implement and enforce policies to prevent future issues.
 We also work to ensure that Canadians have a safe, clean and sustainable environment today, tomorrow and well into the future.

-Environment Canada is a diverse organization where our programs, services, and people lead the way in implementing the Government of Canada’s environmental agenda.
+Environment and Climate Change Canada is a diverse organization where our programs, services, and people lead the way in implementing the Government of Canada’s environmental agenda.
 We collaborate with our partners at home and abroad, to realize concrete progress on initiatives that will protect the health of our people and our planet.

-Environment Canada's mandate is to
+Environment and Climate Change Canada's mandate is to

 - preserve and enhance the quality of the natural environment, including water, air, soil, flora and fauna;